theankitdash/Java/README.md

 This section includes simple Java games to make learning fun.
 Projects include:

 * Guess the Number: A game where the player guesses a randomly generated number.
-* Tic-Tac-Toe: Classic Tic-Tac-Toe game implementation.
-* Snake Game: A simple snake game using Java Swing.
-* Minesweeper: Implementation of the Minesweeper game.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or new topics to add, feel free to open an issue or create a pull request.
 Please follow the contributing guidelines.